The Different Types Of Logo Design

 What makes The Different Types Of Logo Design so unique is the fact that they do their job extremely well, they visually identify us with the brand and we know exactly who they are and what they do, and this is what I strive for with every logo design I undertake as I want to make them look as big as their biggest competitor.

 Design can elevate a brand and make them look better not only visually but mentally when we think about them, the logo design sticks in our mind, it creates value and trust.

 Logos are all around us but it’s the certain ones that do their job well that stand the test of time and become an iconic logo design for the brand's identity.
 Now you understand what a logo design is for and its purpose let's take a look at some well-known logo designs and the type of logo design it is…

 Wordmark/Logotype Logo Design

-These are uniquely styled text logos that spell out the company or brand name.
+These are uniquely styled logotypes that spell out the company or brand name.
 Often, custom fonts are created specifically for brands to use across all their marketing and branding collateral.
 Some examples include Facebook, Disney and Sony.

 Lettermark / Monogram Logo Design

 - Remember that you’ll want to be scrupulous when creating a lettermark or a wordmark.
-Your business name in a font alone likely won’t be distinct enough to capture the nuance of your brand.
-So make sure you hire a professional who’ll have an eye for detail.
+Your business name in the font alone likely won’t be distinct enough to capture the nuances of your brand.
+So, make sure you hire a professional who’ll have an eye for detail.